 But what do you do when the king becomes a tyrant?
 You may decide that it would be best to fire them.

-Squarespace, a fully hosted, completely managed platform that will help you create a website, blog or portfolio, has teamed up with us to give out three Advanced account subscriptions for one year (worth $240 each).
+Squarespace has teamed up with us to give out three Advanced account subscriptions for one year.
 Read on to see how you can win this awesome prize.

 You’re interviewing for your dream job, and you’re ready to kick some butt.
 A small group is gathered around a conference phone and some coding exercises, and they’re pulling up your portfolio on a projector so that everyone can review it.

 It looks great, except for one thing: All of your beautiful web fonts are gone and have been replaced with… Arial.

 No, this isn’t just a bad dream: It actually happened to me recently when I interviewed at a web design company (352 Media Group).
 It was painful.
 I ended up getting the job anyway, but the experience made me realize that even following best practices recommended by industry-leading developers such as Paul Irish’s Bulletproof @font-face syntax and in the current situation where there’s much wider browser support for @font-face, web fonts just aren’t foolproof.

 One of the greatest benefits the Internet provides web developers is the ability to share and collaborate with other professionals.
 When you’ve hit a coding roadblock, you can reach out on your social networks to see if your friends can give you a hand.

 When you need to debug, experiment with, and share short code snippets, sandboxing tools are immensely useful.